California is hub for many of 600,000 American "megacommuters"

 The average one-way daily U.S. commute is 25.5 minutes, and one in four commuters leave their home counties for work, the Census Bureau said, based on its annual American Community Survey.

-Just over 2 percent of workers in the San Francisco area are considered megacommuters, those who travel at least 90 minutes and 50 miles to work daily.
+Just over 2 percent of workers in the San Francisco area are considered megacommuters, those who travel at least 90 minutes and 50 miles ( 80 km) t o work daily.
 Megacommuters make up less than 1 percent of U.S. workers.

-The longest commute by the greatest number of megacommuters is from San Bernardino County to Los Angeles County, at a mean of 104.2 minutes and 68 miles.
+The longest commute by the greatest number of megacommuters is from San Bernardino County to Los Angeles County, at a mean of 104.2 minutes and 68 miles (109 km).

 Three-quarters of megacommuters are male, and they are more likely to be married, older, make a higher salary and have a spouse who does not work.
 They also are likely to leave for work before 6 a.m., according to the study.

-Public transport is used by 23 percent of workers with long commutes, or those traveling 60 minutes or more, compared with 5.4 percent for all workers.
+Public transport is used by 23 percent of workers with long commutes, or those travelling 60 minutes or more, compared with 5.4 percent for all workers.

 "The average travel time for workers who commute by public transportation is higher than that of workers who use other modes," Brian McKenzie, the study's author, said in a statement.